bhaweshchaudhary/bhaweshchaudhary/README.md

 Web Developer
 -------------

 I have been doing coding for more than 5 Years now.
 I am comfortable working with Python and JavaScript.
 Especially web scraping, automation and backend development where i’ve found my passion.
-I like doing creative codings and login building stuff.
+I like doing creative codings and logic building stuff.

 * 🌍  I'm based in India
 * 🖥️  See my portfolio at [bhawesh.me](http://bhawesh.me)